bobbyg211/ultimate-carousel/README.md

 ### OPTIONAL

 ### - allow for more than 5 maxSlidesShown

-### - Have desktop options override mobile defaults if manually set by user?
-If a mobile option is different than a desktop default, then mobile takes precedence?

 ### - tweak active state for perimeter slides to be more accurate